aervnu/aervnu/README.md

   Still dead.
 Thanks for checking.
 </h1>

----

 ### About me

 - 🌐 2007 born maniac.
-Nothing else to say.

 - 🔭 Jobless for now.
-I'll continue throughout university I suppose.

-- ✨ Hobby?
-Photo.
-Regex.
-Gaming.
-And networking.
+- ✨ Photo, regex, gaming and networking are my hobbies.

 ### How to reach me